-A muscularly-edited non-chronological structure is the main draw here, and it's important, for the story at the core of 21 Grams is pretty simple: Three strangers are drawn together in the wake of a horrible car accident.
-Iñárritu and his writer Guillermo Arriaga would rather you not be able to figure out anything about what's going on during the first… read more!
+A muscularly-edited nonlinear structure is the main draw here, and it's important, for the story at the core of 21 Grams is simple: Three strangers are drawn together in the wake of a horrible car accident.
+Iñárritu and his writer Guillermo Arriaga would rather you be unable to figure out anything during the first 15 minutes or so, until the fragmented… read more!

 Movies Released in 2003 (in alphabetical order)

 In the early nineties, Nick Broomfield set out to do a documentary on Aileen Wuornos, the first female serial killer on America's death row.
 He soon found that Aileen's murder trial was a circus of publicity, with greedy hangers-on, from police officers to her lover to her recently-adopted Christian "mother", all trying to sell her story to Hollywood.
 Broomfield instead… read more!

 A British oddity that finally won theatrical distribution after a year on the festival circuit, AKA is a rather ordinary story about a young con artist, but it's goosed by its novel visual style, in which the screen is divided into thirds, the entire film playing out across the three mini-screens.
 This gimmick is, happily, neither confusing nor pointless.
 Your… read more!

 In the 1970s, Harvey Pekar was an ordinary middle-aged file clerk in Cleveland who, inspired by the success of his friend, underground comics artist Robert Crumb, decided to turn his own life into a comic book.
 Soon the tales of his humdrum existence, enlivened by his freaky colleagues and his own cranky though highly intelligent worldview, made Pekar a cult… read more!